snatthani/Face-Recognition-System/README.md

 # Face-Recognition-System

 Problem Statement :-
-Given an image, Recognize the face in it using Deep Convolutional Neural Networks
+Given an image, detected the face in it and recognize the face using Deep Convolutional Neural Networks.

 To solve this task following steps were followed.